 Budapest – one of the most beautiful urban landscapes in the world

-Regarding the main title: “Budapest – top 5 attractions” – you have to know that the choice is not easy.
-Anyway, I will try to pay attention to the most important places.
-You will find below more than 5 recommendations from my side, so you can choose what most suits your needs.
-What is important to remember: that city must be visited in the light of a day, just before sunset and at night.
+Regarding the main title: “Budapest – top 5 attractions” – you must know that the choice is not easy.
+Anyway, I will try to pay attention to the most critical places.
+Below are more than 5 recommendations from my side, so you can choose what best suits your needs.
+What is important to remember is that the city must be visited in the light of day, just before sunset and at night.

 There are also some hints on how to make our visit unforgettable:

-Budapest, Banks of the Danube river, Buda Castle Quarter and Andrássy Avenue were included on the UNESCO World Heritage List in 1987 and 2002.
-We can find more details on the website of the UNESCO Committee.
-“This site has the remains of monuments such as the Roman city of Aquincum and the Gothic castle of Buda, which have had a considerable influence on the architecture of various periods.
-It is one of the world’s outstanding urban landscapes in the world and illustrates the great periods in the history of the Hungarian capital”.
+Budapest, the Banks of the Danube River, the Buda Castle Quarter, and Andrássy Avenue were inscribed on the UNESCO World Heritage List in 1987 and 2002.
+We can find more details on the UNESCO Committee website.
+“This site has the remains of monuments such as the Roman city of Aquincum and the Gothic castle of Buda, which have considerably influenced the architecture of various periods.
+It is one of the world’s outstanding urban landscapes and illustrates the significant periods in the history of the Hungarian capital.

 Budapest – why should we visit it?

-You do not need to be an expert to be able to agree with the UNESCO Committee opinion.
-There are also other famous landmarks that include St. Stephen’s Basilica, Heroes Square or Nyugati Railway Station built by the Eiffel Company of Paris in 1877.
-Budapest impresses not only with its unique architecture or picturesque location.
-Tourists are also attracted by numerous geothermal springs (around 80) where some of them still remember times of the Turkish rule.
-There is the largest thermal water cave system, second largest synagogue, and third largest Parliament building in the world.
-There is also a second-oldest metro line in the world, called Millennium Underground Railway.
+You do not need to be an expert to agree with the UNESCO Committee opinion.
+Other famous landmarks, including St. Stephen’s Basilica, Heroes Square, and Nyugati Railway Station, were built by the Eiffel Company of Paris in 1877.
+Budapest impresses not only with its unique architecture but also with its picturesque location.
+Tourists are also attracted to numerous geothermal springs (around 80), some of which still recall the days of Turkish rule.
+The most extensive thermal water cave system, the second largest synagogue, and the third largest Parliament building worldwide.
+There is also the second-oldest metro line in the world, called the Millennium Underground Railway.

-This city also tempts with excellent (sometimes very spicy!) cuisine and wine.
-Contemporary Budapest is also famous for nightclubs hidden in old tenement houses, concerts of techno music, modern design and modern art.
+This city also offers excellent (sometimes very spicy!) cuisine and wine.
+Contemporary Budapest is also famous for nightclubs hidden in old tenement houses, techno music concerts, modern design, and modern art.

-During Christmas, this city surprises with Christmas decorations adorning the main streets and squares.
+During Christmas, this city is surprised by Christmas decorations adorning the main streets and squares.
 Another attraction is a Christmas market at Vörösmarty Square.
-You can buy there, among others, numerous handicraft products, ceramics, Christmas decorations and local delicacies.
+There, among other things, you can buy numerous handicraft products, ceramics, Christmas decorations, and local delicacies.

-There are therefore many reasons to visit Budapest.
-Regardless of the season or purpose of your visit – this city will surely steal your heart.
-Budapest attracts 4.4 million international tourists per year, making it a very popular destination in Europe.
+There are, therefore, many reasons to visit Budapest.
+Regardless of the season or purpose of your visit, this city will surely steal your heart.
+Budapest attracts 4.4 million international tourists annually, making it a popular European destination.

-Below I will share a short history of the city.
-I will also propose what should be included on the list of “Budapest – top 5 attractions”.
-In the end, I will also present a few other interesting places and share my personal recommendation.
+Below, I will share a short history of the city.
+I will also propose what should be included on the “Budapest – top 5 attractions” list.
+Finally, I will present a few other interesting places and share my recommendations.

 Short historical outline

-The city was created after three other cities have been officially unified: Buda and Obuda both located on the right bank of the Danube river, and Pest – on the left bank.
+The city was created after three other towns were officially unified: Buda and Obuda, both located on the right bank of the Danube River, and Pest, on the left bank.
 Thus, the new name of Budapest was given.
-Budapest has been the formal capital of Hungary since 1872.
+Budapest has been Hungary’s capital since 1872.

-Buda, located on the Buda hills, for centuries has been a seat of the kings.
-To this day it has been preserved here the Royal Palace, Fisherman’s Bastion, Gellert Hill and the citadel.
-Although the area of Pest side is flat and less picturesque, here you can experience a real beauty of the Hungarian architecture: Parliament building, representative Andrássy Avenue and St. Stephen’s Basilica.
+Buda, located on the Buda hills, has been the seat of the kings for centuries.
+To this day, the Royal Palace, Fisherman’s Bastion, Gellert Hill, and the citadel have been preserved here.
+Although the area of the Pest side is flat and less picturesque, here you can experience the real beauty of Hungarian architecture: the Parliament building, the representative Andrássy Avenue, and St. Stephen’s Basilica.

-Budapest has been recognized as a global metropolis in 1950, since its unification with 23 neighbouring towns.
-At present, almost every fifth Hungarian citizen lives in Budapest, and the population of this city is approx. 1.7 million.
+Budapest was recognised as a global metropolis in 1950 after its unification with 23 neighbouring towns.
+At present, almost every fifth Hungarian citizen lives in Budapest, which has a population of approximately 1.7 million.

 What’s worth seeing?

-Below you can find a short table of contents.
-If you are interested only in one specific subject, please click the link and go there directly.
+Below is a short table of contents.
+If you are interested only in one subject, please click the link and go there directly.

 House of Parliament

 The Hungarian Parliament is considered a symbol of the city and one of its most important attractions.
-Its construction works lasted for 19 years (in the years 1885 – 1904).
+Its construction works lasted for 19 years (1885 – 1904).
 Although the building was not yet completed, its grand opening was planned for the celebration of the 1000th anniversary of the Hungarian state in 1896.
-The architecture of the building is a Neo-Gothic style.
-Its external walls are decorated with coats of arms referring to times of former Great Hungary.
-In the interiors of the building, you can find numerous baroque elements, due to the fact that some rooms are richly decorated with frescos, paintings, and colourful stained glass windows.
-The edifice has 17 gates, 10 courtyards, 29 staircases and it is decorated with 252 statues.
+The building’s architecture is in the Neo-Gothic style.
+Its external walls are adorned with coats of arms recalling the times of former Great Hungary.
+In the interiors of the building, you can find numerous baroque elements, because some rooms are richly decorated with frescoes, paintings, and colourful stained glass windows.
+The edifice has 17 gates, 10 courtyards, 29 staircases, and is decorated with 252 statues.

 The total usable area of this building is 17 thousand square meters.
-The building is 265 meters long, and its dome is built at a height of 96 meters – the same as the dome of the Basilica of St. Stefan.
-This is not a coincidence, but the result of the decision of the parliament, which underlined the equal treatment of both state and religious affairs in the country.
-Today the Hungarian Parliament is the world’s third-largest national assembly building.
+It is 265 meters long, and its dome is built at a height of 96 meters—the same as the dome of the Basilica of St. Stefan.
+This is not a coincidence but the result of the parliament’s decision, which underlined the equal treatment of both state and religious affairs in the country.
+Today, the Hungarian Parliament is the world’s third-largest national assembly building.

 Parliament – important for visitors